For new entrepreneurs thinking about starting a business, the first thing that comes to mind is a business plan.

 6. Financial Plan

 This should include your estimates for expenses, revenue, profits, and how much funding you may require.
+It also helps to work with a financial planner for business owners for this area of the plan.

 Creating a Business Plan (Step-by-Step)